armanpwnz/armanpwnz/README.md

 ## About Me

 I'm **Arman**, a passionate self-taught Frontend developer.
 Born in Kazakhstan.
-Now I've been living in the **Brno, Czech Republic** for more than 7 years.
+Now I've been living in the **Brno, Czech Republic** for more than 9 years.

-I have more than 3 years of experience in related job positions.
+I have 4 years of experience in related job positions.

 I also like to talk about the latest research and web technologies.